-Anyone who has had surgery or radiotherapy that affects their lymph nodes is at risk of developing lymphoedema.
+Anyone who has had surgery or radiotherapy that affects their lymph nodes (pages 8 to 9) is at risk of developing lymphoedema.
 The risk is greater if:

 - the lymph nodes in the armpit, groin or neck are affected - you have had both surgery and radiotherapy to the lymph nodes - you are overweight.